SimonProgAI/Business_Website/README.md

 As a client, I want to know what items are available.
 As a client, I want to know item cost.
 As a client, I want to purchase items directly from the website.
-As a client, I want to read item reviews.
-As a client, I want to review items after purchase.
 As a client, I want to make a customized order.

 As a client, I want to communicate with the artist after placing an order